pushbits/server/README.md

 This is similar to what [Pushover](https://pushover.net/) and [Gotify](https://gotify.net/) offer, but it does not require an additional app.

 The vision is to have compatibility with Gotify on the sending side, while on the receiving side an established service is used.
-This has the advantages that
-- sending plugins written for Gotify (like those for [Watchtower](https://containrrr.dev/watchtower/) and [Jellyfin](https://jellyfin.org/)) as well as
+This has the advantages that we need to maintain neither plugins (like those for [Watchtower](https://containrrr.dev/watchtower/) and [Jellyfin](https://jellyfin.org/)) nor clients.
-- receiving clients written for Matrix can be reused.

-### Why Matrix instead of X?

-This project totally would've used Signal if it would offer a proper API.
-Sadly, neither [Signal](https://signal.org/) nor [WhatsApp](https://www.whatsapp.com/) come with an API (at the time of writing) through which PushBits could interact.

-In [Telegram](https://telegram.org/) there is an API to run bots, but these are limited in that they cannot create chats by themselves.
-If you insist on going with Telegram, have a look at [webhook2telegram](https://github.com/muety/webhook2telegram).

-The idea of a federated, synchronized but yet end-to-end encrypted protocol is awesome, but its clients simply aren't really there yet.
-Still, if you haven't tried it yet, we'd encourage you to check it out.

 ## 🤘&nbsp;Features